c0pperdragon/Amiga-Digital-Video/README.md

 ## Installation - no soldering required

-When you are not comfortable with an soldering iron or just don't own one, you can easily obtain a Rasperry Pi Zero with preinstalled pin headers from various vendors.
+When you are not comfortable with a soldering iron or just don't have one, you can easily obtain a Rasperry Pi Zero with preinstalled pin headers from various vendors.
 When you use this and don't require the optional menu button (for expert use only), the whole installation is just done by plugging parts together.